-No matter how sustainable a building may be in design and construction, it can only remain so if it is operated responsibly and maintained properly.
-Facility managers and operations and maintenance staff are instrumental in tracking individual building performance data, making data useful for other stakeholders, and taking corrective actions.
+The facility manager is instrumental in tracking individual building performance data, making data useful for other stakeholders, and taking corrective actions.
 Submetering systems provide early detection of problems by showing exactly where resource consumption needs to be better managed and highlighting abnormal usage patterns.
-Evaluating this data requires specific training on energy management and assessment systems, but facility managers can share this information with building occupants, tenants, and owners to improve building performance.
+Evaluating this data requires specific training on energy management and assessment systems.
+The facility manager develops and implements corrective actions in coordination with operations and maintenance personnel and other team members to improve building performance.

-Data provides important input to the design process.
-The availability of focused data can help establish direction for designing, building, and maintaining high performance buildings for people to live and work in.
-Submetering systems help to measure and verify design strategies to inform actual performance and future needs for building stakeholders.
-Submetering systems help realize the full benefits of high performance design features by optimizing equipment operations and maintenance, efficiently managing resources, and increasing occupant awareness and behavior change.
+Design professionals, including the architect and interior designer, rely on data for important input to the design process.
+They can also provide important input on submetering systems to verify design strategies and monitor actual performance.
+Submetering systems help realize the full benefits of high-performance design features by optimizing equipment operations and maintenance, efficiently managing resources, and increasing occupant awareness and behavior change.

 Codes and Standards Developers and Regulators

-Energy usage data for different types of buildings can serve to validate requirements within existing codes and standards, or identify new approaches to achieve the intended results.
+Codes and standards developers and regulators aim to safeguard public safety by setting minimum requirements for building performance.
+Submetering can provide codes and standards developers and regulators with actual energy and water usage data for different types of buildings with a high level of detail to validate requirements within existing codes and standards, or identify new approaches to achieve the intended results.
 By determining how buildings are really performing, a wide range of opportunities for the overall improvement of building operations and maintenance become available.

-Portfolio Managers are responsible for the overall performance of building operations and the management of projects for an assigned set of properties.
-Portfolio Managers can help to monitor to ensure consistency in practices, policies, and procedures across many buildings.
+The portfolio manager is responsible for the overall performance of building operations and the management of projects for an assigned set of properties.
+Submetering can help the portfolio manager monitor use and performance to ensure consistency in practices, policies, and procedures across many buildings.